 The workshop will feature 3 minicourses held by senior speakers, 12 talks held by junior speakers, selected among participants, and one poster session.
-Every supported participant who is not giving a talk is very much expected to present a poster describing his research interests.
+Every supported participant who is not giving a talk is very much expected to present a poster describing her or his research interests.

 Please note that it will not be possible to print posters directly in Bucharest, since Monday 17 will be a public holiday.
 There are no restrictions on the size of the posters, but we recommend the standard A0.

 On Thursday afternoon, Andrei Neguț (MIT) will give a talk in the IMAR Algebraic Geometry Seminar.
 It will be in the usual seminar room.
 All GAeL participants are welcome to attend!

 Abstract: I shall describe the content of the Bogomolov conjecture in Diophantine geometry (now a theorem of Ullmo and Zhang), and its geometric version over function fields.
 Then, I shall explain the main ideas to solve the geometric conjecture in characteristic zero.
 Keywords are: abelian varieties, canonical heights, small points, but also foliations, holonomy, and equidistribution of orbits in dynamical systems.
 I shall explain the meaning of all these notions, and how they interact in the context of the Bogomolov conjecture.

 Notes in French for this lecture can be found here.

 Abstract: We will illustrate some of the techniques in birational geometry and the Minimal Model Program in the framework of Mori dream spaces, and their applications to the study of (smooth, complex) Fano manifolds, with a particular focus to dimension 4.
 A tentative schedule: